S3-working-group/s3-practical-guide-french/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

 1. Confirm that this situation is both relevant for the organization to respond to, and that responding is the responsibility of you or your team.
-2. Sort it into your backlog according to its priority.
+2. Trier le dans votre backlog en fonction de sa priorité.
 When it's time to respond to the driver:
 3. Determine the [requirement](glossary:requirement)
 4. Decide on how to fulfill the requirement
 5. act on what's been agreed